akarshagrawal/katas/react/HolidayList.md

 ### API Calling

 Consuming public services is an important part in becoming a React Developer.
 We would try to call an API, using `fetch` inside `react` and print the results as a list.
-The idea is to check is MahaShivratri is in the HolidayList for 2021 Indian Calendar.

 A sample of how to call an API is shown below, we can try to copy/paste this inside our ```App.Js``` to visualise.